-Are adults with Asperger’s syndrome more likely to feel and act aggressively than neurotypical people?
+Are adults with Autism Spectrum Disorder (ASD) any more likely to act aggressively than neurotypical people?
 If so, why?

-The first question is easy to answer – there is no evidence that people with Asperger’s are any more prone to aggressive behavior than those with other mental health conditions or, for that matter, the general population.
+The first question is easy to answer.
+It is a myth that people on the spectrum are aggressive in nature.
+In fact, there is no evidence that adults with ASD are more prone to aggressive behavior than anyone else, either neurotypicals or those with other mental health conditions.

-Yet, it is also true that some adults with Asperger’s do act aggressively, even violently, towards others, and it is important to try and understand why this is.
+Yet, it is also true that some adults with ASD at times act aggressively, and it is important to try and understand why this is.
 Otherwise, we are left with little means of assisting them with this behavior and perhaps preventing it in the first place.

-Here is what the scientific literature has to say about the causes of aggression and violence in certain adults on the autism spectrum.
+Here is what the scientific literature has to say about the causes of aggression in certain adults on the autism spectrum.

-3. Some experts believe that a prominent trait of adults with Asperger’s is a deficiency of cognitive empathy, or difficulty appreciating how other people feel due to their own reduced ability to read social signals and to understand that another person has a different emotional experience of a shared event.
+- Some experts believe that a prominent trait of adults with ASD is a tendency not to pay close attention to how other people feel, due to their reduced ability to read social signals and to understand that another person has a different emotional experience of a shared event.

-Lacking such an appreciation of what emotional damage their actions can cause, it is common for adults with Asperger’s to react aggressively upon feeling offended, criticized, or in some other way mistreated.
-Without realizing how hurtful they can be, such aggressive actions seem entirely justified to the aggrieved Asperger’s adult.
+Lacking such an appreciation of what emotional damage their actions can cause, some adults on the spectrum react aggressively upon feeling offended, criticized, or in some other way mistreated.
+Without realizing how hurtful they can be, such aggressive actions seem entirely justified to the aggrieved ASD adult.

-4. A known trait central to the diagnosis of Asperger’s is the presence of preoccupations and compulsions.
-Interruptions of these can lead to aggressive reactions, reactions that appear to the recipient of the hostility way out of proportion to the nature of the interruption itself.
-This is another consequence of the person’s diminished ability to recognize how hurtful and damaging such aggressive acts are.
+- A common characteristic of ASD is the presence of restricted, fixed interests.
+Interruptions of these interests can lead to aggressive reactions, reactions that appear to the recipient of the hostility way out of proportion to the nature of the interruption itself.
+In many cases, the ASD adult is not aware of how hurtful and damaging such aggressive acts are.

-5. Finally, the odd and isolated lifestyle common to many people with Asperger’s, as a dominate cause of their aggressiveness, should not be discounted.
-This lifestyle often leads to the development of its own detached psychological system.
-That system, combining defective reasoning, reduced ability to assess social situations, and limited appreciation of other people’s point of view, creates instances where adults with Asperger’s are unable to appreciate the consequences of their actions and the impact they have on other people.
+- Finally, the isolated lifestyle among some people with ASD is a factor in causing aggressive behavior.
+This lifestyle can lead to the development of a detached psychological system.
+That system, combining misguided reasoning, reduced ability to assess social situations, and limited appreciation of other people’s points of view, creates instances where adults with ASD lack full awareness of the consequences of their actions and the impact they have on other people.

-Such a diminished capacity, in turn, affects control of one’s actions, creating a sequence of cause and effect wherein insensitivity to aggressiveness reduces one’s control over aggressiveness, in turn further reducing that person’s ability to understand the effects of that aggression.
+Having a diminished understanding of how one’s actions affect other people creates, in turn, the potential for more and more aggressive behavior.
+Being unaware of one’s aggressiveness lessens one’s control over those tendencies, further reducing that person’s ability to understand the effects of that aggression.

 You can read other articles here.